COVID-19 - information and guidance for social, community, and residential care settings

 It is the responsibility of Care Home staff to communicate any short-term changes to visiting to service users and their families, including if essential visiting is in place for a few days.

-Essential visits for service users receiving end-of-life care, should be facilitated regardless of outbreak status.
-Visitor numbers for these visits are generally not limited.
+Visitor numbers for essential visits for service users receiving end-of-life care are generally not limited.

-Essential visits should be agreed between the visitor and service manager.
+Essential visits need to be agreed between the service user, the visitor and service manager.
 The service manager can contact the local HPT for advice in complex situations.

 Staff are encouraged to ensure care plans are current and reflect the preferences and needs of service users.